syntevo/docs/src/SmartGit/Manual/GUI/Repository/Repositories-Directories-and-Files.md

 Files listed in the **Files** view can be filtered by file state and name by using the `File Filter` search input above the Files view.

-- To filter by name, use the input field (or shortcut *\<Ctrl/Cmd>+\<F>*-keystroke) to enter a filename search pattern - files will be filtered automatically as you type.
+- To filter by name, use the input field (or shortcut *\<Ctrl/Cmd>+\<F>*-keystroke) to enter a filename search pattern -- files will be filtered automatically as you type.
-- The search pattern supports regular expressions (RegEx)
+- The search pattern supports regular expressions (RegEx).
 - The `.*` button can be toggled to find files with any file extension.
-- You can save common search patterns for later usage by clicking on the search icon in the File Filter and selecting **Remember Pattern** (similarly, **Forget Pattern** will remove the current pattern if it has been saved previously.
+- You can save common search patterns for later usage by clicking on the search icon in the File Filter and selecting **Remember Pattern** (similarly, **Forget Pattern** will remove the current pattern if it has been saved previously).

 ### State Filter

 The state filters can be set using the small toolbar buttons above the table as well as the menu items in the **View** menu.
 Please refer to [File States](#file-states) for the meaning of each filter icon, or alternately hover the mouse over an icon to see its purpose.

 ### Background Color highlighting

 SmartGit will change the background color of the *File view* when files are hidden, as a reminder that files it considers important are being filtered from view:

-- Light red - This means commitable files (e.g. *index-only changed* or *untracked*) are being hidden by one of the *Files State* filters.
+- Light red -- This means commitable files (e.g. *index-only changed* or *untracked*) are being hidden by one of the *Files State* filters.
-- Light yellow - This means that files are being name-filtered by the *File Filter* search pattern.
+- Light yellow -- This means that files are being name-filtered by the *File Filter* search pattern.
-- Gray - Even if unchanged files are hidden, they can be found by filtering by name - files matching by name but not by state are shown in gray.
+- Gray -- Even if unchanged files are hidden, they can be found by filtering by name -- files matching by name but not by state are shown in gray.

 **Note**